woocart/eu-vat-b2b-taxes/docs/README.md

-# Better Tax Handling Plugin
+# Advanced Taxes for WooCommerce Plugin

 The plugin adds three sections to the default Tax menu in WooCommerce:

 - Tax Handling for B2B
 - EU Tax Handling - Digital Goods (B2C)